Czech Gothic architecture

-The most significant Gothic architects who worked in the Czech lands (especially in Bohemia) were Peter Parler and Benedikt Rejt.
+The most significant Gothic architects who worked in the Czech lands (especially in Bohemia) were Peter Parler and Benedikt Ried.

 Early Gothic

 The Gothic style penetrated the Czech lands in the first half of the 13th century – in the time when the Romanesque style flourished in Bohemia and the High Gothic in France.
 In the 13th century the Kingdom of Bohemia became a stable country and the growth of the political and economical importance of Bohemia mirrored also in the art.
 Until that time the cultural development of the Czech lands was obviously delayed in comparison with Western Europe.
 In the 13th century many monasteries, convents, cities, towns and villages were founded.
 It was the time of colonization of the still uninhabited areas of the Kingdom.
 The Czech nobility accepted the culture of knights, so they listened to the German Minnesingers, participated in tournaments, got their coat of arms and built castles of stone.
 Thanks to the newly found silver mines the Kingdom was becoming richer (e. g.
 Jihlava, Stříbro or Kutná Hora).

-In the 1240s last purely Romanesque churches were built (e. g. in Vinec, Potvorov, Tismice or Kondrac).
-In the 1230s first Early Gothic buildings were built in the "transitional" style brought to Bohemia and Moravia by the Order of Cistercians.
+In the 1240s the last purely Romanesque churches were built (e.g. in Vinec, Potvorov, Tismice or Kondrac).
+In the 1230s the first Early Gothic buildings were built in the "transitional" style brought to Bohemia and Moravia by the Order of Cistercians.
 Their buildings were not very fancy and they often used leaf and berry motifs, especially on the capitals.
 The Cistercians were the most important builders of the very Early Gothic style architecture in the Czech lands.

 The Church of Teplá Abbey (Premonstratensians) consecrated in 1232 is one of the oldest Gothic churches in Bohemia.
 Other important Early Gothic building is the Osek Monastery (Cistercians) in Bohemia with its unique Chapter hall.
 The first Gothic building in Moravia was the Monastery of Cistercian nuns Porta Coeli in Předklášteří u Tišnova near Brno founded by Constance of Hungary, Queen of Bohemia in 1233 and concentrated in 1239.
 There are the oldest traceries of the rose windows in the Czech lands and the very fancy portal built in the style of the French cathedrals was unique in Central Europe of that time.

 The St. Procopius Basilica in Třebíč is considered to be the most bizarre work of the European architecture of the second third of the 13th century.
 The architecture of this former Benedictine abbey church in Třebíč is a unique mixture of Romanesque and Gothic style.
 It was not built in the "transitional" Romanesque-Gothic style but the builders used elements of the both styles in its mature forms and so created a building which is purely Romanesque and Gothic at the same time.
 Therefore, it is listed in the UNESCO World Heritage List.